Why Choose VCarve Desktop?

 - The emphasis on ease of use not only includes the interface and work-flow of the software but has also been carried through into the training materials.
-VCarve Pro has over 30 hours of tutorials available based on real-world examples that cover all aspects of using the program.
+VCarve Desktop has over 30 hours of tutorials available based on real-world examples that cover all aspects of using the program.
 The videos are accompanied by the associated files that allow users to watch and work through the training materials at their own pace.

 Scroll back up to the menu

 This adds the ability to create double-sided projects in the same session.
 It avoids the need to have 2 sessions, one for each side.